lyashevska/ds-cr-slides/code_modularization/00_title.md

 <img width="400" alt="reuse a module in another project" src="./files/reuse_module.png">

-- A module can live independent of its original context
+- A module can live independent of its original context.
-- It can be reused by another project
+- It can be reused by another project.

 ---